inno-devops-labs/S25-core-course-labs/k8s/README.md

 ❗  Because you are using a Docker driver on linux, the terminal needs to be open to run it.
 ```

+Screenshot of the application running:
 ![alt text](image.png)

+## Bonus Task: Additional Configuration and Ingress

+For the bonus task, involving additional configuration and Ingress, I repeated all the steps I performed previously for my Python web application, but this time I did it for my additional application in golang.
+I don't see the point in demonstrating its functionality again, as the code was analogous, so it's logical.

+Then, following the guide (the link to which is provided in the task), I wrote ingress.yml and tested it.
+Below are the commands demonstrating the ingress functionality:

 ```
 </html>lekski@LAPTOP-EA8M0FT5:/mnt/c/Users/Honor/Desktop/S25-core-course-labs$ kubectl get ingress web-apps-ingress